 - Securing your funds requires cybersecurity knowledge and awareness

-In the end, Bitcoin and Bitcoin Cash share many similarities, but there are also quite a few differences.
+In the end, Bitcoin vs Bitcoin Cash share many similarities, but there are also quite a few differences.
 In the end, the question of which is better is not easy to apply, as we cannot know what the coins will evolve into in years to come.
 If Bitcoin takes up the role of the store of value, the spot for the main transactional currency will be open, and BCH might take it.

 Alternatively, it might not.
 Maybe cryptocurrencies will remain where they are right now, even though this is unlikely.
 In truth, the question of which is better can only be answered once we get to know the final versions of these coins, as well as their final use cases and abilities, which is still far into the future.
 In other words, this question cannot be answered now, and all we can do is wait.
 Of course, you can always make your own decision right now, although that comes with the risk of making the wrong call.
 Always remember that there are no certainties within the crypto space, which might change in the distant future.